Department of Philosophy

 The University of Texas at Austin

-Recently, a number of metaphysicians have suggested that the notion of metaphysical ground is indispensable to successfully developing physicalism in the philosophy mind.
-While the suggestion is rarely articulated, there are reasons to think that a version of physicalism that appeals to grounding (“Grounding Physicalism”) is superior to the traditional options.
-On the one hand, Grounding Physicalism appears to be less demanding than standard reductive versions of physicalism, because it does not require that mental phenomena be identified with (or defined in terms of) physical or functional phenomena.
+Recently, a number of philosophers have suggested that the notion of metaphysical ground is indispensable to developing physicalism in the philosophy mind.
+While the suggestion is rarely articulated, there are reasons to think that a version of physicalism that appeals to grounding ("Grounding Physicalism") is superior to the traditional options.
+On the one hand, Grounding Physicalism appears to be less demanding than reductive versions of physicalism, because it does not require that mental phenomena be identified with (or defined in terms of) physical or functional phenomena.
 On the other hand, unlike certain versions of non-reductive physicalism, it purports to adequately capture the idea that the mental depends on (and is explained by) the physical.
-Despite its initial appeal, I argue that a new spin on a common objection to physicalism—that it leaves an “explanatory gap”—undermines the enthusiasm for Grounding Physicalism.
-The explanatory gap problem has been heavily discussed, but usually with the assumption that physicalism is an identity thesis.
+Despite its initial appeal, I argue that a new spin on a common objection to physicalism—that it leaves an "explanatory gap"—undermines the enthusiasm for Grounding Physicalism.
+The explanatory gap problem has been heavily discussed in the philosophy of mind, but many of these discussions construe physicalism as an identity thesis.
 By contrast, I focus on Grounding Physicalism and argue that it leaves an explanatory gap—moreover, one that cannot be addressed in the usual way.
 I then argue that this creates a dilemma for the Grounding Physicalist.